ethanolivertroy/PNPT/README.md

 - [ ] External Pentest Playbook
 - [ ] Movement, Pivoting and Persistence

-## Special Thanks to TCM Security for packing these coruses with tons of value!
+## Special Thanks to TCM Security for packing these courses with tons of value!